aphp/edspdf/docs/utilities/visualisation.md

     ![lines](resources/merged.jpeg)

-The `merge_lines` method uses the notion of maximal cliques to compute merges.
+The `merge_boxes` method uses the notion of maximal cliques to compute merges.
 It forbids the combined blocs from overlapping with any bloc from another label.